rtavenner/spherical/README.md

 This is an unbounded, but finite, world of dodecahedra.

 WASD to move.
 QE for up/down
 IJKL to turn.
-UO to do a aileron roll.
+UO to do an aileron roll.

 This was coded in one day (July 1, 2017).
 It was then made cooler the next day.